Guide the world toward a sustainable future.

 - Explore cutting-edge engineering to maximize earth’s resources and minimize waste.

 - Focus your coursework on Controlled Environment Agriculture, Precision Agriculture, Water Resources, Analytics and Bioinformatics or One Health.
-(Or keep your select a combination of these.)
+(Or choose to take a variety of BE coursework across the BE Focus areas.)

 - Design experiments to collect, analyze and interpret data, and present your conclusions to a broader audience.